deniseiras/PORTFOLIO_brew_controller_arduino/README.md

 # brew_controller_arduino
 Brew controller for arduino

-Arduino software to control the mash temperature and time
+Arduino software to control the mash temperature and time.

+Features:
+- Configure your mash ramps, temperature and time
+- Mash: will be alerted when ramps change
+- Configure temperature offset (calibration)
+- Configure temperature offset trigger for relay start/stop
+- Adjust "power" of resistance during mash: vary the relay on/off time
+- Use the temperature sensor when transfering mash

+ToDo:
+- Adding hops or other ingredients configuration and alerts when mashing
+- Fix enable/disable backlight

+History:
+- v1.0.0 - Using old hardware with buttons
+- v0.1.0 - Using LCD KeyPad Shield
+- v0.1.1 - Using LCD KeyPad Shield - update README

 # Arduino Circuit